FastAppsOrg/chattable/template/README.md

 - Start a new conversation in ChatGPT
 - Select your newly created connector using **+ → Plus → Your connector**
-- Try prompting the model (e.g., "Show me pikachu details")
+- Try prompting the model (e.g., "Show me the UI showcase")

 #### 6. Develop with HMR